metrixorg/MetrixSDK-AndroidSample/README.en.md

 (The default value is 30 minutes.)<br>

 <h3 id=enableLogging>Log management</h3>
-Note that setting the value of this value to `false` during the release of your application:<br>
+Note that you should set this value to `false` before the release of your application:<br>
 <div dir=ltr>

     Metrix.getInstance().enableLogging(true);